Breakalien/ac-evo-data-tools/README.md

 Read and edit Assetto Corsa EVO content files.

-The game's data files are **not encrypted** — they are serialised Protocol Buffers messages.
+The game's data files are serialised Protocol
+Buffers messages.
 Better still, the complete `.proto` schemas are embedded in the game executable, so fields can be shown by their real names rather than by number.